23 - 25 May 2018, Leicester

 Arts Council England

-The Small-Scale Development Programme is heavily subsidised and costs just £95 +VAT.
+The programme is heavily subsidised and costs just £95 +VAT.
 This includes all your training, accommodation and meals whilst at the residential, and your post-residential online coaching.
-Please read the booking terms and conditions before securing your place.

 This programme is funded by Arts Council England, and is therefore only open to leaders of organisations based in England.